RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 clockwise rotation of priority from **A** to **B**.
 Else, it was anti-clockwise.

-As per convention, clockwise rotation parity is named `R` and anti-clockwise rotation parity is named `S`.
+As per convention, clockwise rotation parity is named `EVEN` and anti-clockwise rotation parity is named `ODD`.

 ## Allene Stereo Parity